To succeed as a corporate investment banker, you'll need a keen financial mind and an understanding of how money is made and invested

 - The Association of Corporate Treasurers (ACT)

-Most graduates begin in analyst roles.
-These are two to three year trainee positions, after which they progress to associate level, although candidates with MBAs may have direct entry.
+Most graduates begin their careers in analyst roles.
+These are two to three year trainee positions - on completion you'll progress to associate level, although candidates with a Master of Business Administration (MBA) may be granted direct entry.
 Associates typically have a team of analysts working for them.

-After a further three years, they may move to vice-president (VP), managing the day-to-day work of both associates and analysts.
+After a further three years, you may move to vice president (VP), managing the day-to-day work of both associates and analysts.
 VPs are in more frequent contact with clients and may have their own customers.